-Lucas Macías Navarro made his conducting debut at the Teatro Colón in Buenos Aires in 2014 following an exceptional career as one of the world’s leading oboists.
-He is the former principal of the Royal Concertgebouw Orchestra and Lucerne Festival Orchestra, and founder member of Orchestra Mozart, and together with the mentorship from Claudio Abbado he has a deep knowledge and understanding of the chamber and symphonic repertoire.
+Lucas Macías recently announced as Principal Conductor of Oviedo Filarmonía.
+He made his conducting debut at the Teatro Colón in Buenos Aires in 2014 following an exceptional career as one of the world’s leading oboists – a former principal of the Royal Concertgebouw Orchestra and founder member of Orchestra Mozart – together with the mentorship of Maestro Claudio Abbado - he has a deep knowledge and understanding of the chamber and symphonic repertoire.

 Highlights of the 2018/19 season include debuts with Het Gelders Orkest, Orquesta Sinfónica de Tenerife, Buenos Aires Philharmonic and Orchestre de Cannes, as well as reinvitations to Orquesta Sinfónica de Castilla y León, Orquesta Simfónica del Vallés and Oviedo Filarmonía.
 As a regular conductor of Camerata RCO he will take them to the brand new Zaryadye Hall in Moscow in a programme featuring Berg’s Sieben Frühe Lieder and Mahler Symphony No.4 – together they have recorded the Mahler in the Erwin Stein version of which Het Parool wrote:

 “It is a big treat to listen to the well-known piece in this fragile version in which each single voice is equally important, even though you need musicians of a very high level to make this adventure successful.
 In the hands of Camerata RCO, led by Lucas Macías Navarro, it is a breath-taking experience.”